g-otn/GameServerEC2Discord/README.md

 #### Availability zones

-A server is constrained to one availability zone (AZ) due to EBS.
-You cannot change it after creation without losing data.
+A server is constrained to one availability zone (AZ) due to EBS (storage).
+You cannot change it after creation without recreating it and losing data.

-You may want to place your server in a specific AZs which has lower price at the moment.
-Keep in mind the price still varies with time due to a number of factors.
+The reason you may want to choose a specific AZ is due to price difference between AZs in the region.
+It's worth checking because the price diference can be significant!
+Keep in mind EC2 pricing still varies with time due to a [number of other factors](#things-to-keep-in-mind).

 See Spot Instance pricing history in "AWS Console > EC2 > Instances > [Spot Requests](https://console.aws.amazon.com/ec2/home?region=us-east-2#SpotInstances:) > Pricing History",
 then choose the desired instance type or the default instance type in this project for the game you want.

 Check if this variation is significant and choose the current cheapest AZ for you.

-When choosing an specific AZ, don't forget to update the `azs` variable in the `base_region` module in [`servers.tf`](./servers.tf), and properly update all server module `az` variables in [`servers.tf`](./servers.tf).
+When choosing an specific AZ, don't forget to update the `azs` variable in the `base_region` module in [`servers.tf`](./servers.tf) if necessary, and then properly update all server module `az` variables in [`servers.tf`](./servers.tf).

 ### Server ports